 The results for farms on volcanic soils have remined constant but the results for dairy farms on sedimentary soils have improved.
 Between 2002 and 2011 about two-thirds of the soil samples from these farms had excessive Olsen P (phosphorous) compared to about half in 2012-2013.

 Excessive Olsen P has also decreased on sheep and beef farms since 2011.
 About 8-14 per cent of soil samples had excess phosphorus fertility in 2013, compared to 15-25 per cent in 2010.
 Olsen P data in 2013 was similar to the data from 2002 (about 9-18 per cent).

 Yearly phosphorus run-off is 1.9 and 0.8 kilograms of phosphorus per hectare for sheep/beef and dairy farms, respectively.
 The higher value for sheep and beef reflects the hilly nature of these farms.
 The steeper the slope, the more phosphorous is likely to run off.

-This indicator is updated five yearly.
+This indicator is updated every three years.